egtaonline/gameanalysis/README.md

 - Get parallel testing working.
   Rednose, which isn't that necessary, seems ti interfere with the parallel module.
   It also seems like generator tests may not be run.
+- Replicator dynamics currently has an iteration threshold to terminate at.
+  This general only happens if there's a limit cycle, but could occur for any reason.
+  One possible way to remove this would be to keep a bloom filter of seen mixtures, after k positive results in a row for testing if we've seen a mixture before we then transition into cycle detection where we run two replicator dynamics at the same time, one at double rate.
+  The change will increase computation by 50%, but if we suppress with the bloom filter, that's probably not that bad.
+  We could then remove the max_iters parameter.
+- If things in collect extend dict or OrderedDict (which extends dict) then they'll be default json serializable, which could clean up some code.